Planary allows you to create floors with multiple uses. In this article, we will see how to create a mixed used building.

 2. Go to the browser, right-click on your building, and select ‘Add Building Part’.

-Go back to AutoCAD and select a polyline.
-To pick the right polyline, change the draw order and bring the polyline to front.
+Go back to AutoCAD and select a polyline/hatch.
+To pick the right one, change the draw order and bring the element to front.

 3. Assign usage in the properties window.

-4.Right-click on the building part, select ‘Add Building Part on Level’ from the drop down menu and pick a polyline for the second use.
+4.Right-click on the building part, select ‘Add Building Part on Level’ from the drop down menu and pick a polyline/hatch for the second use.

-5. To add more uses on the same level, Right-click on your building →’Add Building Part’ and select polyline from AutoCAD.
+5. To add more uses on the same level, Right-click on your building →’Add Building Part’ and select polyline/hatch from AutoCAD.

 6. You can manage the project uses through Menu → ‘Options’ → ‘Preferences’.